 This little emotional roller coaster ride goes on and on until I drop from sheer exhaustion.
 As I drift off to sleep, I smile and think about how I’m the luckiest guy in the world.

-With my first two kids, those feelings lasted months and months and then I finally got to meet them.
+With my first two kids, those feelings lasted for months and months.
 With baby Avery, they lasted about three weeks.

 Then she died.